chataignault/models/README.md

 ## Fixed Income
 - Validate intuition on the difference between **PV01 and DV01**
+- WTI and SPX correlation
+- FX pricer with "algebra" design pattern

 ## Numerical implementation
 Implement in Rust numerical verification of math questions.